vlrprbttst/jekyll-grunt-boilerplate/readme.md

 `gem install jekyll`

-When you're done, open to cmds in the root of this project's folder and type `jekyll serve` on one and on the another type `grunt`
+When you're done, open two terminals in the root of this project's folder and type `jekyll serve` on one and on the other type `grunt`